 Getting the sand out of the clams is one of the most important parts of this recipe.
 No one wants to eat gritty clams and ruin the meal, right?

 My saltwater method is a very common technique in Japan.
-I thought it’s a universal method until someone told me Americans use cornmeal (Interesting!
+I thought it was a universal method until someone told me Americans use cornmeal (interesting!
 How do you de-grit clams in your country?).
-Whatever method you use, make sure to do this process right.
+Whatever method you use, make sure to do this process correctly.

 If you want to follow my method, you can find the tutorial here.
-It’s a slightly lengthy process, but it’s easy to follow and you will be pleasantly surprised how well your clams purges the sands with this method!
+It’s a slightly lengthy process, but it’s easy to follow, and you will be pleasantly surprised at how well your clams purge the sand with this method!

 Clam Pasta